 Name of event:

 Date of event: IMN:

-Name of CMO:
+Name of CMO :

-are bound to ensure that this Personal required by the data protection safeguards. ve, FIM Medical Officer and members of the Race Direction nal Data and Sensitive Personal Data they process is protected nd privacy laws in force by applying all necessary security

-ed to any other person except when strictly necessary in order to focal Code and in accordance with its Art.
-5.7. ulfi
+are bound to ensure that this Person as required by the data protection a safeguards.
+This information shall not be disclos ve, FIM Medical Officer and members of the Race Direction hal Data and Sensitive Personal Data they process is protected had privacy laws in force by applying all necessary security had to any other person except when strictly necessary in order to fulfil cal Code and in accordance with its Art.
+5.7.

 Signature of CMO: Date of completion:

-APPENDIX C
+APPENDIX C GP